 The benefits of vitamin C

 "Vitamin C is a marketer's dream, as we all know it’s healthy," explained Georgie Cleeve, founder of skincare brand Oskia.
 "For skin, it not only plays a vital role in cell health but has hugely beneficial effects on skin condition.
-From reducing hyperpigmentation and evening skin tone to reducing fine lines and making skin stronger, more supple healthy and glowing."
+From reducing hyperpigmentation and evening skin tone to reducing fine lines and making skin stronger, suppler, healthier and more glowing."

-Lisa Franklin, award-winning facialist and skin salon owner, agrees.
-"Vitamin C has so many benefits for the skin: it's an antioxidant, increases collagen synthesis, boosts skin luminosity and smoothes skin tone," she explained.
-"Topical application of vitamin C has been shown to reverse some of the age-related structural changes in the dermis—and has also been shown to prevent and treat UV-induced photo damage."
+Lisa Franklin, an award-winning facialist and skin salon owner, agrees.
+"Vitamin C has so many benefits for the skin.
+It's an antioxidant, increases collagen synthesis, boosts skin luminosity and smoothes skin tone," she explained.
+"Topical application of vitamin C has been shown to reverse some of the age-related structural changes in the dermis and has also been shown to prevent and treat UV-induced photodamage."

 Rushing out to stock up on vitamin C serums yet?

-"However, there are also huge problems with using Vitamin C," warned Cleeve "Mainly its famous instability and ability to oxidise almost immediately.
-Additionally, its penetration to skin caells is also problematic."
+"However, there are also huge problems with using vitamin C," warned Cleeve.
+"Mainly, its famous instability and ability to oxidise almost immediately.
+Additionally, its penetration to skin cells is also problematic."
 This means that choosing a formula that will actually benefit your skin can be tricky.

-Thankfully, there has been huge developments in the production of vitamin C products this year alone.
+Thankfully, there have been huge developments in the production of vitamin C products this year alone.
 "The quest for stable vitamin C derivates has caused a vast amount of research and many new derivates," said Cleeve.
-"The most stable form, which can be used at slower levels, is the oil-soluble ascorbyl tetraisopalmitate which has been clinically proven to be hugely effective at lower levels due to its stability and penetration qualities".
+"The most stable form, which can be used at lower levels, is the oil-soluble ascorbyl tetraisopalmitate, which has been clinically proven to be hugely effective at lower levels due to its stability and penetration qualities."
 Keep your eyes peeled for it in some of my vitamin C skincare picks below.

 Using vitamin C

-"I believe very strongly that in your 20s, protection is key," said Cleeve—making it the perfect time to introduce vitamin C to your routine.
+"I believe very strongly that in your 20s, protection is key," said Cleeve.
 "Retinols can wait until your 30s (unless you have a skin condition you want to treat), but vitamin C is perfect for all ages above 16."